mvt-proj/mvt-rs/README.md

 ## Table of Layer Configuration Fields

 Each layer intended for publication is defined as a JSON file with the fields as shown below.
-These files should be located in a directory named **layers** at the root of your project.

 | Field                     | Meaning                                | Required | Default  | Example                |
 |---------------------------|----------------------------------------|----------|----------|------------------------|